flplima/hackmeridian-devchain/README.md

-# DevChain - Verifiable Developer Portfolio
+# ProofChain - Verifiable Developer Portfolio

 A platform that enables developers to build a **verifiable on-chain portfolio** by receiving **non-transferable tokens (certificates)** from organizations and participating in freelance jobs paid via **escrow contracts** on Stellar/Soroban.